 *Note: This is my attempt at putting the arms in the language of blazon.
 It may not be exactly correct. - Nate Cress

-Gules a sword argent set in bend garnished in or Helmet crowned Crest a bust of a man issuant with five peacock feathers proper dressed gules wearing a cap sable rolled up with ermine and topped with five other peacock feathers holding between his teeth the sword in fess a small crescent amount argent broaching on the sword at the height of the mouth
+Upon a helmet mantled Gules, doubled Argent, this crest: Issuant from a crown a bust of a bearded man proper with five peacock feathers proper dressed Gules wearing a cap Sable rolled up with ermine and topped with five other peacock feathers proper holding between his teeth a sword proper in fess, with the grip Sable, two boar's tusks Argent broaching on the sword at the height of the mouth.

 expand for details